sulonen/awesomecouponapi/README.md

 GET /coupons?state=valid
 GET /coupons?state=invalid
 ```
-state param is used to filter out coupons that are valid (not expired) or invalid (expired)
+state param is use for filtering coupons that are valid (not expired) or invalid (expired)

 **Response**